supsi-dacd-isaac/krangpower/docs/source/defaults_help.rst

     In the meantime, any help on completing (and double-checking!!) these files is appreciated!

-In order to aid the knowledgeable user to comprehend what these files do, here follows a brief explanation of each one.
+In order to aid the knowledgeable user to comprehend what these files do exactly, here follows a brief explanation of each one.

 association_types.csv